|Healing Arts Committee|

 Programming Committee Meetings

 The Programming Committee meets in the ASMC Conference Room, located in the Student Activities Office in the Campus Center.
-Fall meetings are tentatively scheduled for the following dates (all meetings begin at 8:30 a.m.):
+The Committee is meeting weekly on Wednesdays at 10:00 a.m. beginning January 15 until March 25.

 ASMC abides by the California Open Meeting Act; as such, it must post its agendas at least 72 hours (three days) in advance of the meeting date/time.
-Therefore, ASMC Funding Applications should be received at least 96 hours (four days) in advance of the meeting to ensure it is added to the upcoming agenda.
+Therefore, ASMC Funding Applications should be received at least 96 hours (four days) in advance of the meeting to ensure it is added to the agenda in time to meet this requirement.
 Please email ASMC Programming Committee Chair Sahil Vig to request an agenda item to be added: ASMCFinance@vcccd.edu.

 To view the agendas, applications and minutes for ASMC's Programming Committee, click here.